Is Thepopebot Safe?

 When evaluating any Node.js package, watch for: dependency vulnerabilities, malicious packages, typosquatting.

-Thepopebot has a Nerq Trust Score of 73/100 (B) and meets Nerq trust threshold.
-This score is based on automated analysis of security, maintenance, community, and quality signals.
+Thepopebot has a Nerq Trust Score of 73/100 (B).
+This score is a composite of automated measurements of security, maintenance, community, and quality signals.

 Key Takeaways